 - Abdulsamad Rabiu: Nigerian Banker.

-- Tara Fela-Durotoye: Businesswomen.
+- Tara Fela-Durotoye: Businesswoman.

-- Tunde Folawiyo: Businessman and
+- Tunde Folawiyo: Businessman and Philanthropist.

-- Folake Folarin-Coker: Nigerian
+- Folake Folarin-Coker: Nigerian fashion designer.

 - Orji Uzor Kalu: CEO of SLOK